 I’ve been stressing immensely over my code, if it’s good enough, if I’m doing things the right way.
 So first order of business is to decompress for a bit.
 I’m going to brush up my resume, of course, and apply regularly, but at this moment in time, I consider decompression to be my first priority.
 I will play games, I have a fun project with my son, which he’s very excited about (we’re building a PC for him for his birthday), I will read, go for walks, listen to the backlog of ”Darknet Diaries”, my favorite show.
 I’ll watch football (go Seahawks!), and take unnecessary drives around town, stopping in tiny cafes for a shot of espresso and a scone.
 I’ll poke around my home server, tinker with my side projects, and I’ll octoberfest the hell out of Github.

 This plan makes me anxious.
 Never before in my life had I prioritized my mental health over just get shit done mindset and its impact on my overall mental state.
-I’ve made some steps already, and it’s been harder then I though, but more rewarding then I expected.
+I’ve made some steps already, and it’s been harder than I thought, but more rewarding then I expected.
 I don’t think it’s going to be easy, but I’m sure I’ll manage to pull through :)